-Due to the enactment of House Bill 2111 and House Bill 2389, the Arizona Department of Revenue (ADOR) will become the single point of administration and collection for all City, County and State transaction privilege and use taxes beginning in 2015.
+Due to the enactment of House Bill 2111 and House Bill 2389, the Arizona Department of Revenue (ADOR) will become the single point of administration and collection for all City, County and State transaction privilege and use taxes beginning in 2016.

 IMPORTANT: Do NOT file Tempe city privilege and use taxes with the ADOR at this time.
-Continue to file and remit your Tempe city privilege taxes with the City of Tempe Tax & License Division through and including the tax period ending December 2014.
+Continue to file and remit your Tempe city privilege taxes with the City of Tempe Tax & License Division through and including the tax period ending December 2015.

-Effective with tax periods beginning January 2015, privilege taxes for all cities will be filed with and paid to the ADOR.
+Effective with tax periods beginning January 2016, privilege taxes for all cities will be filed with and paid to the ADOR.
 This will include tax returns and payments for Tempe, which in the past has received tax returns and payments for city privilege taxes directly.

 There will also be important changes to how construction contracting and related trades are taxed, as well as changes to the process of applying for, paying for, and renewing privilege tax licenses.

 We plan to update our site as often as information becomes available about this transition and how it will affect your business.
-Please refer to the following link for more information: http://www.azdor.gov/tptsimplification.aspx.
+Please refer to the following link for more information: https://www.azdor.gov/TPTSimplification.aspx.